The sweet taste of sugar from ice cream, candy, cola, and even breakfast cereals seems to dance on the tongue, oftentimes leaving one craving more.

-If three weeks is overwhelming, The Mayo Clinic recommends taking a two-week break from sugar to reset your taste buds.
+If three weeks is overwhelming, take a two-week break from sugar to reset your taste buds.
 Limit yourself to foods that have little to no added sugars, and always aim for fewer than 5 grams of sugar per serving.

 Eating a sweet treat that contains added sugar now and then is fine, but as more research is being released, people are learning the true dangers of sugar and sugar addiction.

 Cutting out cravings can be difficult, but with these tips, kicking the habit is attainable, and will lead to better outcomes not only for your diabetes, but for your brain, heart, teeth, liver, waistline, and overall health as well!